JDT Inc.

 System design

-Each workflow is designed as a graph — inputs, transformations, validation, human-review gates, output.
+Each workflow is designed step by step: inputs, transformations, validation, human-review gates, output.
 We pick tools (Clay, n8n, Zapier, Make, custom code, the OpenAI / Anthropic APIs) based on the job, not the trend.

 3. 03